 Scotty is survived by a son, Joe Bour, a daughter, Lisa Stolzfus and husband Brandon, two grandsons, Logan and Layton, his long-time companion, Nancy Renna, and her children; Matt Stallo and wife Shara, granddaughter, Madeline, a daughter, Carla and grandson, Luka, and many cousins who loved him like a brother.

 The family would like to express their sincere thanks to Scotty’s long time, close friend, Ricky Barone, who was always there for him and thanks to Bobby Spathelf, and Lindsey Pagnotti for their kind support during this difficult time.

 Private funeral arrangements have been entrusted to the Louis V. Ciuccio Funeral Home, 145 Moosic Road, Old Forge.

-To plant a tree in memory of William Bour, please visit Tribute Store
+To plant a beautiful memorial tree in memory of William Bour, please visit our Tree Store

 A Memorial Tree was planted for William

 We are deeply sorry for your loss ~ the staff at Louis V Ciuccio Funeral Home